 Neurological conditions involving the brain and spine also affect other areas of your body.
 That’s why you can expect state-of-the-art, integrated care that focuses on treating the whole body, not just your injury or disease.

-As a nationally recognized teaching hospital through our partnership with UT Medicine San Antonio, you can also expect the latest treatment options and new technologies, backed by clinical research.
+As a nationally recognized teaching hospital through our partnership with UT Health San Antonio, you can also expect the latest treatment options and new technologies, backed by clinical research.

 Consistent, accessible communication — within our care team and with your family — is a vital part of comprehensive, advanced care.
 Our team communicates with one another, you and your family to closely monitor and discuss treatment and progress through: